pierredepascale/icsvm/README.md

 # Running the code

 To run the code, just calls `(test)`.
-After that you can experiment with the `ev` and `compile`
+After that you can experiment with the `ev` and `compile` procedures.

 # Status

-Right now Scheme expressions are compiled to an IR that later interpreted.
-With each function call there is an associated inline cache that record at runtime which closure is called.
+Right now Scheme expressions are compiled to an IR that is later interpreted.
+With each function call there is an associated inline cache that records at runtime which closure is called at this point.

 Missing are triggers that causes a closure to be recompiled and optimized with the knowledge contained in the inline caches.
+The optimizing compiler is also missing.